ninaleo/ransut-core/docs/10-Project-management/project-plan.md

 ### 1.3 Delimitation and subscriptions

-*  “Wimma Lab outputs will not be commercialized, but will be open innovations for the benefit of future students and companies.”
+*  “Projects outputs will not be commercialized, but will be open innovations for the benefit of future students and companies.”

 Clarify the role of the project by delimiting the excluded parts of the target system or the overall project.
 The external factors that significantly limit the performance of the task should also be described separately.